serain/netmap.js/README.md

 ### The General Idea

 This module uses `Image` objects to try to request cross-origin resources (the series of `http://{host}:{port}` URLs under test).
-The time it takes for the browser to raise an error (the `delta`), or the lack of error after a certain timeout value, provides insights into the state of host and port under review.
+The time it takes for the browser to raise an error (the `delta`), or the lack of error after a certain timeout value, provides insights into the state of the host and port under review.

 #### Standard Case